alexwcheng/crack-detection/README.md

    • At a 95% prediction probability cutoff, we only have to manually check 200 images.
 (80% reduction of work.)

    • At a 99% prediction probability cutoff, we only have to manually check 310 images.
 (69% reduction of work.)

+Given that the model was only able to correctly identify "cracked" images 2 out of every 3 times, I would hesitate to put this model in production at the moment.
+Automated deficiency detection potentially poses a safety issue if very serious cracking is missed by the algorithm.
+So before implementing this tool, it would be prudent to gather a larger set of images and spend more time tweaking the CNN architecture to produce more reliable results.
+I think the model should be correctly identifying 9 out of every 10 "cracked" images before considering putting the model to use in the real-world.

+Another variable to consider is the prediction probability "cutoff" point.
+How much uncertainty from the model's decision-making are we willing to tolerate?
+There is an strong positive correlation between the model's prediction probability cutoff percentage and the number of images to be manually checked.
+As the prediction probability cutoff increases, so do the number of images to be manually checked.
+So an important question is this: are we more willing to do more manual checking to ensure the safety of building users?
+Or, are we willing to miss a few cracks observed on the construction site to save more time and money?
+This should be debated with other practicing professionals to arrive at a consensus.

 #
 ### App Demo